The Mission

 Aatma means soul in Hindi.

-We don’t do butter chicken on autopilot.
+At Aatma, we don’t put butter chicken on autopilot.

-Aatma Burgers smashed with unapologetic heat.
+Burgers inspired by chapli kebab logic, smashed with unapologetic heat.

-And korma that bites back.
+And korma that refuses to be polite.

 We don’t copy.